lambdajack/sequentially-generate-planet-mbtiles/README.md

 4. **It's running, but my pbf folder is empty - should I be worried?** Check the openmaptiles/data folder.
 If your config has selected to delete files downloaded, then they will be moved rather than copied.
 5. **Ubuntu only?** Nope!
 It should work on any distro as long as the dependancies are installed.
 6. **Does 'low spec' mean I can run it on my toaster?** Maybe, but mostly not.
 But you can happily run it on you 4core8gb ram home pc without too much trouble.
 Just time.
+7. **_Why javascript and not bash or something?_** Two reasons - 1: _"Anything that can be Written in JavaScript, will Eventually be Written in JavaScript"_; 2: The pure simplicity of typing `npx command` is unparralelled and is rather system agnostic.
+This is written to be simple, and tile servers are often used by web developers, so they are likely to have node and npm already available to use right away.
+In short, simplicity in use.

 ## Acknowledgements